gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

 # Use Cases

 This section contains use cases designed to help you understand how various scenarios can be handled in the HotWax Commerce Order Routing App.
-These use cases are written as if you are creating an order routing run for the first time, ensuring simplicity and clarity for new users.
+These use cases are written as if you are creating a brokering run for the first time, ensuring simplicity and clarity for new users.

-However, if you already have an existing order routing run and want to maintain the same schedule, you don’t need to create a new run.
+However, if you already have an existing brokering run and want to maintain the same schedule, you don’t need to create a new run.
 Simply add the routing rules from these cases to the relevant existing runs.
 This way, you can enhance your current routing logic without altering your established workflows.

 ## Scenario 1: Fulfilling Marketplace Orders from Warehouse